afolivieri/telegram_overseer/README.md

 - **reaction_data**: Generates a CSV with a summary of all reactions per type and the top post for each reaction.
 - **wordclouds**: Creates two word clouds, one from target posts and another including replies.
 - **frequency**: Extracts the 24-hour and weekly frequency of posts from the targets.
+- **keywords_search**: This function allows you to search for specific keywords within the posts.
+It creates a table with all posts containing the specified keywords (case insensitive).

+All the resulting data is saved as a CSV file(s) or PNG images in the graphs_data_and_visualizations directory.

 ### Customization for Analysis
 - **add_stopwords**: Adds custom stopwords for the word cloud.